 Why DEI initiatives are important to every business

-Identifying interested, qualified candidates is the foundation of effective recruiting and the development of a talent pipeline that provides real value to a company in the long term.
+Identifying the right candidates is the foundation of effective recruiting and the development of a talent pipeline that provides real value to a company in the long term.
 Including DEI considerations when recruiting takes a more holistic and powerful approach to the concept of a qualified candidate.
-The unique perspectives offered by candidates from diverse backgrounds offer a practical business advantage while supporting core values like diversity, equality and inclusion at the same time.
+The unique perspectives offered by candidates from diverse backgrounds offer a practical business advantage while supporting core values like diversity, equity and inclusion at the same time.

 Beacon Hill's commitment to DEI in recruiting